Q: Why do I have to pay for my garden waste to be collected?

 Q: Do I have to let you know if I no longer want to have a garden waste collection?

 Q: I produce garden waste but do not wish to pay for its collection.
 What can I do with it instead?

-If you move to another property in the Rother District, then just let us know by contacting Customer Services.
+If you move to another property within the Rother District, then just let us know by contacting Customer Services.
 Please remember to leave the brown bin(s) behind at your old address in line with the Terms and Conditions.
-If your new property already has a brown bin and service you will take over this garden waste service for the remainder of the current year.
+If your new property already has a brown bin and service, you will take over this garden waste service for the remainder of the current year.
 If there are no containers at your new property you will need to contact us and pay for a new registration at that property.

-Q: How big are the Garden Waste bins?
+Q: How big are the garden waste bins?

-Q: Can I have more than one Garden Waste bin?
+Q: Can I have more than one garden waste bin?

 Q: What happens if I register for multiple bins and change my mind?

 No problem, we can collect any bins you no longer need.
 However, there are no refunds for returned bins.
 Alternatively, you can reduce the number of bins when you renew the service the following year.